KrishnaVyshak/storr/README.md

 This marks the end of the first version of `storr`.
 We hope that you find it useful for your needs.
 Please note that this is an open-source project, and we welcome contributions and feedback from the community.

 In future versions, we plan to add new and advanced features to make it even more secure and useful.
-If you have any suggestions, please feel free to open an issue on the project's GitHub repository or contribute directly to the codebase.
+If you have any suggestions, please feel free to open an issue on the project's [Github](https://github.com/KrishnaVyshak/storr) repository or contribute directly to the codebase.

 Thank you for using `storr`.
 We hope it serves you well.